monte213/ExData_Plotting1/README.md

 ## Introduction

-First course project for the Exploratory Data Analysis course offering.
+Course project #1 for the Exploratory Data Analysis course offering.
 Goal of the project is to construct various plots in R using data from the provided dataset.

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]